Crown-Commercial-Service/crown-marketplace/README.md

 To install dependencies:

 $ yarn install
-$ bundle
+$ bundle (make sure the bundler gem is installed first)

 To create, migrate & seed the database:

 $ rake db:setup

 ### Environment variables